dialoguemd/covid-19/src/content/ca-bc/reporting.md

 ## British Columbia: Who should I contact if I think I have COVID-19?

+The symptoms of COVID-19, are similar to other respiratory illnesses, including the flu and common cold.
+They include cough, sneezing, fever, sore throat and difficulty breathing.

-If you have traveled to an affected area or develop symptoms, avoid contact with others and call ahead to a health-care professional.
+If you have traveled to the affected area of Hubei Province, China, and develop these symptoms, avoid contact with others and call ahead to a health-care professional.
 Do the same if you develop symptoms and have been in contact with a confirmed case or a traveller returning from the affected area with these symptoms.

 Tell your health-care professional: